w3f/polkadot-wiki/docs/general/glossary.md

 capacity" or higher may potentially be oversubscribed in the next session; a validator that is not at capacity cannot be oversubscribed unless more nominators select it before the next election.

+## Collations

+Pparachain blocks or candidates that are being proposed to the Polkadot relay chain validators.
+More specifically, a collation is a [data structure](https://spec.polkadot.network/#defn-collation) which contains the proposed parachain candidate, including an optional validation parachain Runtime update and upward messages.

 ## Collator

 A node that maintains a parachain by collecting parachain transactions and producing state